guidoism/escape/index.md

 I have a dream of one day possessing a set of devices that together I will call "my computer".
 This computer will consist of 1.
 An earpiece that's always with me, 2.
 A pocketable all-screen multi-touch device that's with me most of the tie, 3.
 A novel-sized all-screen multi-touch device, 4.
 A larger screen with a proxy for the screen that I can use to manipulate it without moving my arm all across the screen, and 5.
 A series of input devices like a keyboard.

 I will be able to continue working on the same task as I switch devices and if I want use multiple devices at the same time.
 When consuming content, the text, figures, and images will all be presented in a way to optimize comprehension -- There will be no place for navigation chrome, share buttons, or advertisements.
+Updating software will *never* make the computer feel slower.

 ### Existing research and ideas